 Sending the data (everytime the TIME should be checked and the data should be send within the protected channel).

-We briefly describe the J-PAKE protocol for the user credential verification and the key renovation.
+In order to clarify the whole process, the J-PAKE protocol [], used for the user credential verification and the key renovation, is briefly described.
 The protocol acts as soon as the key is expired and the client asks the user to synchronize with the server.
-Note that we do not demand using the EKE to send the files or statistics.
+Note that the EKE is not demanded to send the files or statistics.

 The client security architecture